jhgarner/Xest-Window-Manager/README.md

 ## Who Should Read the Source Code?

 Xest is a window manager written in Haskell.
-The goal of this codebase is to be at least partially accessible to other Haskell users.
+The goal of this codebase is to be at least partially accessible to other Haskell users who are familiar with some language extensions.
 Since I've been the only contributor though, there is almost no way that goal has been met.
-I used this codebase as a testing ground for finding new best practices which means a lot of the code will be filled with strange patterns and obtuse logic.
+I used this codebase as a testing ground for new practices which means a lot of the code will be filled with strange patterns and obtuse logic.
 If you're trying to understand the code and something doesn't make sense, let me know or open up an issue.

-I'm always happy to answer questions about Xest no matter how silly they may seem to you.
-Feel free to open up issues or check out my profile for how to contact me if you have any questions.
+I'm always happy to answer questions about Xest no matter how silly they may seem.
+Feel free to open up issues, join the Matrix chat, or check out my profile for how to contact me if you have any questions.
+I'm also always happy to hear what ideas you might have about making the code more readable, robust, or performent.

 ## What should I know if I want to contribute?